Photographer

 If you’d like to film on campus, please follow these steps:

 1. Fill out the filming application form and include a copy of your insurance policy.
 A Certificate of Insurance naming Yale University as additional insured for the day(s) of filming, load-in, and strike must be submitted a minimum of 48 hours prior to filming and/or load-in.
-Coverage ranges from $1-5 million and is determined by the nature of the project.
+Coverage ranges from $1 to $5 million and is determined by the nature of the project.

 2. Call OPAC at 203-432-1345 when you’re ready to schedule your visit.
 Please try to give us as much notice as possible; it might not be feasible accessing certain buildings without 24 hours’ notice.